 [3 MIN READ]

-As a respiratory illness, much of the focus around coronavirus (COVID-19) has been on the lungs.
-But new research is starting to reveal that the virus may have lingering effects on other major organs.
+At the beginning of the pandemic, much of the focus around coronavirus (COVID-19) was on the lungs.
+But research is starting to reveal that the virus may have lingering effects on other major organs.

 While more research is needed, scientists are starting to dig deeper into the long-term impact of COVID-19 on the body.
 Read on to learn more about these new studies and what you should know if you're recovering from COVID-19.